-Anxiety is the term used to describe a set of emotional, physiological and behavioural responses that you experience when your brain detects a threat.
-Receiving a diagnosis of anxiety is when you experience the symptoms of stress when there is no danger present, and your symptoms continue and interfere with your daily life.
+Anxiety is the term used to describe a set of emotional, physiological and behavioural responses you experience when your brain detects a threat.

 What causes anxiety?

-There are different pathways in your brain that can result in the anxiety you experience, but each involves an alarm bell ringing to activate your stress response.
+Different pathways in your brain can result in the anxiety you experience, but each involves an alarm bell being set off to activate your stress response.
 I touch on the pathways in the video below.

-The alarm bell can be activated by a ‘thinking’ route, where your thoughts and worries can make you anxious, and by a quicker way, where your brain remembers to be worried.
+The alarm bell can be activated by a ‘thinking’ route, where your thoughts and worries can make you anxious, and by a quicker route, where your brain remembers to be anxious.

 You were not born anxious.

-For example, you worry about being late and feel stressed, anxious or angry at being stuck in traffic; your brain is alert to this adverse situation.
-The dangers that your brain is responding to are no longer life-or-death situations, but day-to-day experiences.
+For example, you worry about being late.
+You feel stressed, anxious or angry at being stuck in traffic; your brain is alert to this adverse situation.
+The dangers your brain responds to are no longer life-or-death situations but day-to-day experiences.

-Your anxious brain is always on the lookout for possible ‘danger.’
-When there is no real danger there, your mind takes over, and worries, races; you expect the worse.
+Your anxious brain is always on the lookout for possible danger.’
+When there is no real danger, your mind takes over, worries, and races; you expect the worse.

-If you worry about a meeting or dread going somewhere in case you have anxiety, your brain pays attention to this.
-New pathways are created relating to anxiety.
-Now if someone mentions the ‘meeting’ or the place ‘you dread going’ your anxiety pathway is activated, and your brain can give you everything related to anxiety.
+If you worry about a meeting or dread going somewhere with anxiety, your brain pays attention to this.
+New pathways are created relating to stress.
+Now, if someone mentions the ‘meeting’ or the place ‘you dread going’, your anxiety pathway is activated, and your brain can give you everything related to anxiety.

-Your worries, the physical symptoms, they all appear automatically, just like reading this page.
+Your worries and physical symptoms all appear automatically, just like reading this page.
 You can now feel anxiety in many situations and not know why.

 Let’s take the example of sitting in your favourite armchair after dinner.
-If your brain and body are working well for you, it will do the following:
+If your brain and body are working well for you, they will do the following:

-Your rest and digest nervous system will give you a relaxation response, to relax your body and help you to digest your food.
+Your rest and digest nervous system will give you a relaxation response to relax your body and help you to digest your food.
 You feel comfortable and relaxed.
-The relaxation response is what helps you to kick back and unwind from your day.
+The relaxation response enables you to kick back and unwind from your day.

 Suddenly there is a loud bang in the other room.

-Your brain takes over and gives you a stress response to make you feel alert and able to move quickly to see what has happened.
+Your brain triggers a stress response to alert you and move quickly to see what has happened.

-One second you are almost asleep, and the next your heart is pounding, and you are in the other room.
+One second you are almost asleep; the next, your heart is pounding, and you are in the other room.
 Does that sound familiar?
-One second you feel ok, and the next, you feel stress or anxiety?
+One second you feel ok, and the next, you feel stress or anxiety.

-Soon your heart rate has slowed down, and you are feeling comfortable again, as your nervous system has replaced the stress response with a relaxation response (rest and digest.)
+Soon your heart rate has slowed, and you feel comfortable again, as your nervous system has replaced the stress response with a relaxation response (rest and digest.)
 You fall asleep.

-This is how our nervous system should work for us, giving us stress when we need it, and relaxation at other times.
-However, if you experience any form of stress, you will be feeling the effects of the stress response in many situations where you do not need to.
+This is how our nervous system should work for us, giving us stress when we need it and relaxation at other times.
+However, suppose you experience any form of stress.
+In that case, you will feel the stress response’s effects in many situations where you do not need to.

-You may find it difficult to kick back and relax and feel the benefits of the relaxation response as you are on constant high alert – getting the stress response too often when it is not needed.
+You may find it difficult to kick back and relax and feel the benefits of the relaxation response as you are on a constant high alert – getting the stress response too often when it is unnecessary.

 Your brain is primed for stress and associates the small things in life with anxiety.
 Each time you encounter them, your mind gives you stress.

-I would like to reassure you that science shows that you can change the way your brain is working for you.
-Your brain changes during your life depending on the thoughts that you have and how you react to all the different experiences that you encounter in your life.
+I want to reassure you that science shows that you can change how your brain works for you.
+Your brain changes during your life depending on your thoughts and how you react to all the different experiences you encounter in your life.

 How do I know if I have anxiety?

-You shall be suffering with a set of symptoms (that I shall discuss in more depth later in this article) such as racing mind, palpitations, interrupted sleep, that shall lead you to your doctor.
-Your doctor will check for medical explanations for your symptoms, and once ruled out, they may refer you to a mental health professional who will be able to diagnose anxiety.
+You shall be suffering from a set of symptoms (that I shall discuss in more depth later in this article), such as a racing mind, palpitations, and interrupted sleep that shall lead you to your doctor.
+Your doctor will check for medical explanations for your symptoms.
+Once ruled out, they may refer you to a mental health professional who can diagnose anxiety.

-The mental health professional will also be able to tell you which type if any, of anxiety disorder that you have.
+The mental health professional will also tell you which type, if any, of anxiety disorder you have.

-Many people feel that they can’t breathe properly during a panic attack or when experiencing high anxiety.
+Many people feel that they can’t breathe properly during a panic attack or high experience anxiety.
 It may feel like you are gasping for breath or can’t get enough air into your lungs.
 You may also feel like you are suffocating or being smothered.

 You usually don’t have to think about breathing; you do it automatically.
 The autonomic nervous system makes sure of this.

-The key to restoring your breathing to normal is being able to calm down your nervous system.
+The key to restoring your breathing to normal can calm down your nervous system.

-During high emotions, the sympathetic nervous system produces a “fight or flight” response, as explained above.
-It is trying to protect you from danger (although there is no danger there.)
+As explained above, the sympathetic nervous system produces a “fight or flight” response during high emotions.
+It is trying to protect you from danger (although there is no danger.)
 It is the sympathetic nervous system that causes your breathing to change.
 It may also speed up and cause rapid shallow breathing.

 You hyperventilate.
 You are still breathing.
-Your breath has just changed rapidly, and it feels uncomfortable, but you are still breathing.
+Your breath has changed rapidly, making it uncomfortable, but you are still living.

 Having difficulty breathing is one of the most frightening symptoms of panic attacks.
-The critical thing to understand is that this response is due to you getting a fear response in situations where you do not need.
-Your nervous system has become over sensitised.
+The critical thing to understand is that this response is due to you getting a fear response in situations where you do not need it.
+Your nervous system has become over-sensitised.

 Chest pain and tightness

-This symptom can feel like someone has put a belt around your chest and tightened it.
+This symptom can feel like someone has tightened a belt around your chest.

-It can also feel like something is pressing down on your chest or squeezing it.
+It can also feel like something is pressing down or squeezing your chest.
 Your heart may be beating out of your chest.

-Chest pains such as these are usually why people, like yourself, attend their doctor, afraid that something has happened to their heart.
+Chest pains like these are usually why people like yourself attend their doctor, afraid that something has happened to their heart.

 Once you have received the all-clear, the pain you are experiencing is down to breathing too fast (hyperventilation).
-Anxiety causes our heart to beat more quickly than is needed, and we overwork our chest muscles, which leads to the sensations that you experience.
+Anxiety causes our hearts to beat more quickly than is needed.
+We overwork our chest muscles, which leads to the sensations we experience.

-Chest pain may cause you to feel alarmed and fear that you are having a heart attack.
+Chest pain may cause you to feel alarmed and fear that you have a heart attack.
 This fear often makes you panic more.
 As explained previously, you hyperventilate during a panic attack.
-When you hyperventilate regularly, you are over-breathing.
+When you puff regularly, you are over-breathing.
 You are using the chest muscles more often than usual.
-If these muscles are over worked too often, you will begin to feel chest pain.
+If these muscles are overworked too often, you will begin to feel chest pain.

-As you breathe in normally, you are breathing in oxygen and breathing out carbon dioxide.
-When you are breathing too fast or over-breathing during a panic attack, the levels of carbon dioxide in your blood starts to lower (as you are breathing it out too quickly.)
+As you breathe in normally, you breathe in oxygen and breathe out carbon dioxide.
+When you are breathing too fast, or over-breathing during a panic attack, the carbon dioxide levels in your blood start to lower (as you are breathing it out too quickly.)

-When this happens, your blood vessels will begin to constrict, which leaves you feeling dizzy.
+When this happens, your blood vessels will constrict, leaving you feeling dizzy.

-Palpitations is one of the more frightening panic attack symptoms as you may think that your heart is about to give up.
+Palpitations are one of the more frightening panic attack symptoms, as you may think your heart is about to give up.

-Your autonomic nervous system controls, amongst others, your breathing and your heart rate.
+Your autonomic nervous system controls your breathing and heart rate, amongst others.
 You don’t have to think about it.

-During high emotions such as a panic attack, your sympathetic nervous system responds to prepare for fight or flight.
-It is the sympathetic nervous system that is causing your heart to race.
+During high emotions such as a panic attack, your sympathetic nervous system responds to prepare for a fight or flight.
+It is the sympathetic nervous system that causes your heart to race.